|

 Overview

-- Fast Text Parsing: Spatial text parsing using PDF.js
+- Fast Text Parsing: Spatial text parsing using PDFium

 - Flexible OCR System:

-- Built-in: Tesseract.js (zero setup, works out of the box!)
+- Built-in: Tesseract (zero setup, bundled with the library)

 - HTTP Servers: Plug in any OCR server (EasyOCR, PaddleOCR, custom)